rotorbit/Gauss/README.md

 # Gauss
 GAs-dynamics with UnStructured meshes and Scalability

-This is readme for Rotorbit's in=house developed GAUSS code.
+This is readme for Rotorbit's in-house developed GAUSS code.